florin-stats/research-articles/README.md

 Reminder: This is NOT a complete list, but it's only to give a rough idea of my areas of interest.
 There were many other books and articles which I haven't mentioned. (for example articles used for my dissertation thesis).
 I haven't mentioned course notes.
 This list will be updated in the future.

+They are also in chronological order. (last rows = latest)

 # ARTICLES: